sushmashivakavi/docs/v2/voice/subscription.md

-## Create Subscription for Outbound SMS Messages
+## Create Subscription for CDR Acknowledgements

 Create a Subscription using post method under your account
 #include "_include/endpoint.md"